 Manual reporting has been the only way marketing agencies would create reports for decades.

-Yet, it has so many cons that it is no longer the ideal way to analyse data:
+Yet, it has so many cons that it is no longer the ideal way to analyze data:

 It takes many hours to create advertising reports by hand.
 Because you need to cover all these marketing channels and campaigns, typing data and results from each will take valuable time.